When Facts are Crowned with Meaning

 Mood, Medium, & Message

-The character of revelation informs the content of the sermon
+The character of the biblical revelation informs the content of the sermon

 Paul first makes his readers to understand the facts upon which their faith depends, for faith must understand the works of God before it gives answer to the will of God.